orbeon/orbeon-forms-doc/xforms/submission-extensions.md

     method="{event('method')}"/>
 ```

-Since Orbeon Forms 2023.1, this is now supported __provided the values of events are strings__.
-Other value types are discarded during the process and only strings are preserved.
+Since Orbeon Forms 2023.1, this is now supported and event properties can be used to influence submission attributes.

 ## Local submissions (deprecated)